shosasaki0101/carers-leave-policy-coding-example/README.md

 # carers-leave-policy-coding-example
 Work sample dataset for a PhD application, coding design changes in carers’ leave policy in Japan and France.
 Includes variable dictionary and illustrative data structure.
 Provided for demonstration only; not a complete dataset.
-All rights reserved, viewing only.

 ---